astronomer/airflow-guides/guides/logging.md

 - **Webserver** logs appear in the console by default.
 You can access the logs by running `docker logs <webserver_container_id>`.
 - **Metadata database** logs appear in the console by default.
 You can access the logs by running `docker logs <postgres_container_id>`.
 - **Triggerer** logs appear in the console by default.
 You can access the logs by running `docker logs <triggerer_container_id>`.
-- **Task** logs are in `/usr/local/airflow/logs/` within the Docker container.
+- **Task** logs are in `/usr/local/airflow/logs/` within the scheduler Docker container.
 You can also access task logs in the Grid or Graph views of the Airflow UI using the **Log** button.

-If you run Airflow locally, the logs from your scheduler, webserver and triggerer are printed to the console.
-Additionally, you can logs from your scheduler separated by DAG in `$AIRFLOW_HOME/logs/scheduler`, while your task logs can be viewed either in the Airflow UI or at `$AIRFLOW_HOME/logs/`.
-How the logs from your metadatabase are handled depends on which database you use.

 For Astro CLI users a command to show webserver, scheduler, triggerer and Celery worker logs from the local Airflow environment is available: `astro dev logs` ([see also the Astro documentation](https://docs.astronomer.io/astro/cli/astro-dev-logs).)

+### Running Airflow locally

+If you run Airflow locally, logging information will be accessible in different locations than with dockerized Airflow:

+- **Scheduler** logs are printed to the console and accessible in `$AIRFLOW_HOME/logs/scheduler`.
+- **Webserver** and **Triggerer** logs are printed to the console.
+- **Task** logs can be viewed either in the Airflow UI or at `$AIRFLOW_HOME/logs/`.
+- **Metadata database** logs are handled differently depending on which databse you use.

 ## Configuring Task Logs

 All hooks and operators in Airflow generate logs when a task is run.
 While it is currently not possible to modify logs from within other operators or in the top-level code, you can add custom logging statements from within your Python functions by modifying the `airflow.task` logger.

 The advantage of using a logger over print statements is that you can log at different levels and control which logs are emitted to a specific location.
 For example, by default the `airflow.task` logger is set at the level of `INFO`, which means that logs at the level of `DEBUG` aren't logged.
 To see `DEBUG` logs when debugging your python tasks, you simply need to set `AIRFLOW__LOGGING__LOGGING_LEVEL=DEBUG` or change the value of `logging_level` in `airflow.cfg`.
 After debugging, you can change the `logging_level` back to `INFO` without ever having to touch your DAG code.

 ```python